aws/aws-cdk-rfcs/text/0308-cli-advisories.md

 period of time (provisionally defined as 1 hour).
 The filtered advisories and the expiration time will be saved to a file in the `$HOME/.cdk/cache` folder.
 When the expiration time is reached, the cache is considered invalid and, at the next command execution, the CLI will make a new request to get fresh results.

+If an error or timeout occurs when retrieving the issues, the CLI will simply skip the display of advisories and try again at the next command execution.

 The CLI will store the IDs of the acknowledged issues in the project specific `./cdk.json` file.